 Contemporary Wide Plank

-When brushed or antiqued, the grain of the white oak becomes more pronounced, letting it fit in well with rustic settings.
-You can clearly see the grey and brown tones of the wood here, which help emphasize the grain even more and pick up many of the warmer tones in the room.
+When brushed or antiqued, the grain of the white oak becomes more pronounced, achieving a rustic look to the wood flooring.
+You can clearly see the grey and brown tones of the rustic white oak wood here, which help emphasize the grain even more and pick up many of the warmer tones in the room.

 White oak left in its natural state has a warmth to it that rivals other woods, but with a little more character to the grain.
-This wide plank floor shows off the beauty of the grain perfectly, while allowing the natural color of the wood to shine.
+This traditional white oak wide plank floor shows off the beauty of the grain perfectly, while allowing the natural color of the wood to shine.

 This reclaimed white oak floor has been sanded smooth and given a clear finish to let its age, patina, and wear marks show.
 The floor has a lot of subtle variation and character from years of use, while the new sanding and finish helps it fit in well with this transitional kitchen.